ibkernel/custom-record-grep/README.md

 ### Preprocess data

-Generate index file for ranking and create the formatted data
+Generate the formatted data and the corresponding index file ([see further explanation](https://cwayne.github.io/2017/03/23/crgrep/#How-do-the-preprocessor-work))

 ```
 ./crgrep -f path_to_source_dir_or_file -f path_to_formatted_dir [-s path_to_stop_word_file]